n6il/pyDriveWire/docs/The pyDriveWire Manual.md

 ## Notes

 1. You must use 38400 baud to use the EmCee protocol on  a MC-10 running MCX Basic
-2. Saving of files is not currently supported but is in progress
-3. The `SETDIR` command works differently than the standard EmCee Server.
+2. The `SETDIR` command works differently than the standard EmCee Server.
-4. At the current time pyDriveWire _only_ supports `.C10` and `.CAS` formatted files.
+3. At the current time pyDriveWire _only_ supports `.C10` and `.CAS` formatted files.
 WAV and BIN file support is planned for a future update.
-5. At the current time you cannot open a `.C10` or `.CAS` file from the command line.
+4. At the current time you cannot open a `.C10` or `.CAS` file from the command line.
 Use the `LOAD` or `LOADM` command.

 ## Using pyDriveWire's EmCee Server